DiamondStump/Team-Cyber-Safe/CTF Competitions/Root Flag/README.md

 The gist of this CTF is to download the [VictimCTF.ova](https://drive.google.com/file/d/18iAVf0B_164ajRm4T7VZj3XwJL74VSsd/view?usp=sharing) file and use "Virtualbox" to create a VM using that file.
 You are only allowed to boot the VM using that .ova file and get it to run,... and that's it,... refrain from doing anyhting else.
 For what its worth,.. its supposed to simulate a remote device that you dont have physical access to.
-Your next goal is to then create a 2nd seperate VM and get both of the VMs you created to connect to each to each other on the same netowork.
+Your next goal is to then create a 2nd seperate VM and get both of the VMs you created to connect to each other on the same netowork.
 This will all be done using your "virtual Manager".
 (Preferably Virtualbox.)
 At which point it is up to you to use your Hacking Intuition to use your newly created vm to hack into the victim machine and perform privileged escalation into the root user.